20kdc/c3ds-projects/python/README.md

 *Any library imports that wouldn't work in a stock Blender 3.x install need to avoid being loaded by that project.*

+If you're both developing the library and also using the tools, *do* symlink it to `.local/lib/python3.10/site-packages` or equivalent.

+Symlink, don't copy...